BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **ARMY BONUS**

-"Hold his toes over the fire, make him squeal" â€” You may include the Campfire in your army without having to pay the points for it.
+"Hold his toes over the fire, make him squeal" — You may include the Campfire in your army without having to pay the points for it.
 Additionally, the Three Trolls will treat the Campfire as a banner in addition to all other effects it would usually provide.

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image219.jpeg)